dajocarter/cms-exercise/README.md

   - Show off your UX skills and make the data entry really intuitive for editors to select and add a GIF.
   - Allow editors to include more than one GIF with editable ordering.
   - Show off your animation skills!
   - Implement a decoupled front end by using the WordPress REST API and your framework of choice.
-We use react for our FE 😉.
+We use react for our FE but feel free to use the framework of your choice 😉.

 ## Coding at Eaze
 - At Eaze we strive for writing simple, maintainable and clean code.